V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

 Use Elixir for concurrent services and SQLite on the server for data management:

-1. **Client CLI**
+1. **Headless CLI**

    - Implement desync for data synchronization.

-2. **Updater Implementation:**
+2. **Updater Online Service:**

    - Create a lightweight updater service.
    - Use Elixir for web requests handling.
    - Utilize server-side SQLite for persistence.
+   - Integrate desync protocol in the Service.

 3. **GUI Launcher Creation:**

-   - Design an intuitive GUI launcher.
+   - Design an intuitive Godot Engine GUI launcher.
-   - Ensure communication with the headless updater.
    - Integrate desync protocol in the GUI.

 4. **Game Setup Efforts:**